-Having one or more missing teeth can cause the remaining natural teeth to shift or rotate in the mouth, resulting in a poor bite, gum disease, and other various dental disorders.
+Having one or more missing teeth can cause the remaining natural teeth to shift or rotate in the mouth.
+When this happens, you may have a poor bite, gum disease, and other various dental disorders.

 - A more aesthetically-pleasing smile